teodorlu/hotload/README.md

 - Abaqus Python 2.7.4 on Windows 10

 If any of these platforms break, please report the bug in an issue.
-If you're on a different platform and something breaks, please consider making a feature request in an issue.
+If you're on a different platform where you think hotload should work, please create an issue.

 ## Advanced usage